- Ontario College Diploma

 Description: This course emphasizes the knowledge, skills, behaviours, and activities required in order to identify appropriate, career-related employment opportunities.
 The focus of the course is a typical job search process for entry-level roles.
 Students will learn to evaluate their skills through self-assessment, complete research about job opportunities, and develop self-marketing techniques.
 The development and effective use of cover letters, resumes, and outlining achievements will aid career decision making.
 Mock interviews will provide the student with interview experience as well as feedback on their strengths and areas to be improved.

 Description: This course is a study of the Canadian economy as a whole.
 It introduces students to principles that are essential to an understanding of contemporary macroeconomic issues facing Canadian society.
-It examines the structure and performance of the Canadian economy utilizing economic models and aggregate economic indicators such as gross domestic product, employment, unemployment, income and productivity growth, inflation, interest rates, and the impact of domestic and international influences and of government fiscal and monetary policies.
-Equivalent: OLRN1600 Introduction to Macroeconomics (Internet).
+It examines the structure and performance of the Canadian economy utilizing economic models and aggregate economic indicators such as gross domestic product, employment, unemployment, income and productivity growth, inflation, interest rates, exchange rates, balance of payments; and the impact of domestic and international influences and of government fiscal and monetary policies.

 Description: This course focuses on the buying/selling of a product, service or idea.
 Students will develop professional selling skills based on practical techniques and scenarios to implement Relationship Selling.
 The focus is on Business to Business (B2B) selling with the student acquiring the ability to utilize the structured selling process.
 This course is also designed to develop and refine the student's presentation and networking skills.